1.800.239.99.34

 Author Cori L. Ofstead, MSPH, of Ofstead & Associates, Inc. found that "Even though top-notch methods were used, the endoscopes in this study had visible signs of damage and debris, and tests showed high proportions were still contaminated."
 All 20 endoscopes had visual irregularities, such as fluid, discoloration, and debris in their channels.

 The American Journal of Infection Control found the need to visually inspect and verify cleanings to ensure that the endoscopes are free of damage and debris before they are used on another patient.
+Using a borescope like our MICRON USB Videoscope in a 1mm or 2mm diameter to inspect internal channels is an additional step that ensures the quality of the endoscope's reprocessing program.

 Both ST911 and AORN endoscope guidelines highlight the process with AORN stating that "Internal channels of flexible endoscopes may be inspected using an endoscopic camera or borescope.
 These units penetrate the lumen and allow for improved visual inspection.
 The units that we sell come in lengths from 1 meter (3.3ft) to 3 meters (9.8 ft) with a built in LED illumination system, so you can inspect a wide range of lumens.